fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 This slight change in coding style has helped me remove a large amount of bugs from my projects.
-Even if I am passing the data around I can always trust that as long as the data is in a validated class, I know that it has been checked for issues before I start using it.
+Even if I am passing the data around I can always trust the data in a validated class.
+Primitives do not give this security and most developers try to fix it by simply adding validation in all the functions using the data.
+This approach is in my opinion, a bit cleaner.

 ## Do Developers Test In Iterations?
 ## Can Automated Testing Replace Code Reviews?